 In addition to supporting your organs and contributing to your overall stability, your pelvic floor also helps maintain continence (control of your bladder and bowel) and contributes to sexual sensation.
 Your pelvic floor is somewhat special in that it operates under voluntary and involuntary control.
 Without you thinking about it, your pelvic floor does all the things we just talked about.
 But, you can also consciously squeeze or clench these muscles.
 The act of squeezing the pelvic floor muscles is often called a “Kegel”.

 The female pelvic floor has three openings (the urethra, the vagina and the anus) and thus there are three ways to squeeze the pelvic floor.
 Relative the male pelvic floor, the female pelvic floor has an extra opening (no big surprises here, I hope!).
-This extra opening is what makes the female pelvic floor a bit more susceptible to pelvic floor dysfunctions, which I'll touch on in a bit.
+This extra opening is what makes the female pelvic floor a bit more susceptible to pelvic floor conditions like incontinence and pelvic organ prolapse.